watatomo/shizuma/README.md

 -   [ ] Weather widget
 -   [ ] Multiple tabs
 -   [ ] Make a favicon
+-   [ ] Actually make this extension WORK
 -   [ ] ???
 Lots of things